arunx2/dashboard-sanitizer/README.md

 # dashboard-sanitizer

 If the Kibana objects are exported from 7.10.2 or later version, it may not be loaded into OpenSearch Dashboards successfully.
-This tools makes it compatible to OpenSearch Dashboards by fixing the version numbers for each kibana object and removes any incompatible objects.
+This tool makes it compatible to OpenSearch Dashboards by fixing the version numbers for each kibana object and removes any incompatible objects.

 ```
 Usage